AutoParam3DMax/Ilogic-Rules-Inventor/README_BOM.md

 ## Usage Example

-1. Open your main assembly (`.iam`) in Autodesk Inventor.
+1. Open the main assembly in Autodesk Inventor.
+2. In the iLogic editor, create a new rule.
+3. Copy the entire code from the file `BOM_Generator.iLogic.vb`.
-2. Edit the `"Own path\Template.iam"` function in the code and set your own template path if needed.
+4. Edit the `"Own path\Template.iam"` function in the code and set your own template path if needed.
-3. Run the iLogic rule.
+5. Run the rule.
-4. The script generates a **LaserParts.xlsx** file in the assembly folder with a clean, formatted BOM tailored to the custom template.
+6. The script generates a **LaserParts.xlsx** file in the assembly folder with a clean, formatted BOM tailored to the custom template.

 ---